 The nose gear strut is of tubular steel construction and is attached to the steel engine mount structure.
-The nose wheel is free castering and can turn through an arc of approximately 170 degrees (85 degrees either side of center).
-Nose gear shock absorption is accomplished by an oleo strut.
+Shock absorption is accomplished by an oleo shock absorber.
+The nosewheel is free castering and can turn through an arc of approximately 170 degrees (85 degrees degrees either side of center).
 Steering is accomplished by differential application of individual main gear brakes.
-The tube-type nosewheel tire measures $5.00 \times 5$ .
+The tube-type nosewheel tire measures 5.00 x 5.